pitfail/pitfail-reports/report2/report2.rst

 User Interface Design and Implementation
 ========================================
-Pitfail's user interface closely resembles the original concepts with a large search bar dominating the page.
-This search bar is used to .
-For example
+Pitfail's overall user interface closely resembles the interface depicted in its mockups: most of the changes were merely cosmetic.
+Most of the functional changes are because the current implementation of Pitfail is missing features that were included in the mockup: e.g. companies, leagues, and social interaction.
+These changes are grouped into general categories, described in detail, and justified in the following sections.

 Welcome Page for New User
 -------------------------